-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories:
+This section identifies problems and tells you about the urgency of any repairs by using one of the above 3 categories:

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural movemen t

 Repair category:

-Notes: There is evidence of settlement in the building noted both internally and externally.
-This is not inconsistent with a property of this age and type and on the basis of a single inspection, appears to be longstanding in nature.
+Notes: There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.